Khao Sok National Park: Everything You Need to Know + Avoid the Crowds [2025]

 Stay in a floating rafthouse!

-Staying in a floating rafthouse on Cheow Lan Lake in Khao Sok National Park is a pretty special experience that you can't find elsewhere.
+Staying in a floating rafthouse on Cheow Lan Lake in Khao Sok National Park is a truly unique experience that you can't find elsewhere.
 While these iconic rafthouses may be simple, you'll wake up surrounded by nature, take refreshing swims in the lake, and enjoy stunning views right outside your door.

 We highly recommend spending at least one night in a rafthouse, even if you’re also planning to stay at a nearby resort.
 Consider splitting your stay: one night at the resort and one night in the rafthouse to really get the best of Khao Sok!